SanketSapkal/personal-website/README.md

 ## Archive

-The original template contained a page to display all the projects in a table view, this has been removed in commit:.
+The original template contained a page to display all the projects in a table view, this has been removed in commit: 4c03a19a4135eb1440c7f6783ae34da3ba3c4f39

+## Projects

+The original template contained a projects sections with a featured section, this has been modified in commit: 25395ceebe2b8599cc18d505799df7a31cd473fa